Tuesday, July 1, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-There are obviously a lot of other moments and scenes we didn’t get to, as mentioned above.
+As noted above, ghosts have haunted audiences in films for a long time and there’s many films that we sadly passed over.
 That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.